db-inf/batrash/README.md

 Batrash implements trashing based on the [FreeDesktop.org Trash specification version 1.0]( https://specifications.freedesktop.org/trash-spec/trashspec-1.0.html), the _-Standard-_, with support for bind mounts.

+## importance of trashed files
+Indeed, batrash considers files in your trash can as important.
+Files that are deleted on purpose, probably are deemed unimportant.
+But a trash can is a recovery solution for accidentally deleted files, and accidentally deleted files can be very important.
+Therefor batrash will never delete them (unless you link a trash can in some way to `/dev/null`), and will check whether they can be moved to the trash can before doing so.

 ## alternatives to batrash

 ### [Gnome's gio](https://developer.gnome.org/gio/stable/gio.html)